Should I buy or rent a home in France?

 If you have not spent a lot of time in France, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision...

 "Buying a home in France is an attractive option for long-term residence and investments, but renting a home may make more sense for short-term stays.
 Renting can be more cost-effective when factoring in upfront costs and ongoing maintenance fees.
 You may also be able to find rentals that provide access to amenities that may not be available when purchasing a home.
 It all depends on your goals and budget.
 Renting can also provide you with some flexibility in case you decide you want to move to a different part of the country.
-Ultimately, it is important to do your research and consider both your goals and budget before making a decision," explained one expat living in France.
+Ultimately, it is important to do your research and consider both your goals and budget before making a decision," said a member in France.

 Please login to continue reading this article.